 Harvest Moon was the best farming game on the Super Nintendo Entertainment System.
 It’s still considered one of the best farming simulation games and most of its sequels have also received great reviews and praise from gamers all around the globe.
 However, you can only play so much of Harvest Moon.
 There are always times when you feel bored of a certain game and require a new game or series to refresh your play style.
 Well, you are in luck because if you have been looking for games like Harvest Moon then we’ve got you covered from head to toe.
-Check out the 15 amazing games like Harvest Moon below and choose the one that attracts you the most:
+Check out the 15 amazing farming games like Harvest Moon below and choose the one that attracts you the most.

 1. Stardew Valley